 Arvo Pärt’s work will be in dialogue with many composers at the Pärt Days concerts taking place from September 2 to 11, 2023.
 Pärt – Saint-Saëns; Pärt – Tormis; Pärt – Kõrvits; Pärt – Tüür; Pärt – Lang.
 However, Arvo Pärt’s birthday concert on September 11 will feature only his own work.
 You can take part in the Arvo Pärt Days by visiting churches and performance venues all over Estonia: Pärnu, Narva, Viljandi, Paide, Rapla, Tartu, Viimsi, Tallinn and Laulasmaa.

-Estonian Music Information Centre is on Christmas vacation from December 23 till January 1.
-EMIC Music Shop orders made and paid up to December 20 will be posted on December 21.
-Orders made after that will be fulfilled from January 2.
+Estonian Music Information Centre is on summer vacation until the 30th of July.
+Find the information about concerts in July from our Calendar of Music Events.
+EMIC Music Shop orders will be fulfilled from August 7.
 Scores in PDF format paid with credit card appear into your mailbox automatically.
-Merry Christmas and Happy New Year for all!
+Have a wonderful summer!